-- 10.5 Please indicate here any additional information or clarify how the State Party supports sustainable tourism planning and management at a property level. - 10.6 Does the State Party require the use of impact assessments for programmes (e.g. strategic environmental assessments) or development projects (e.g. environmental impact assessments, heritage impact assessments) that may have an impact on the World Heritage property, its buffer zone and the wider setting?
+10.5 - Please indicate here any additional information or clarify how the State Party supports sustainable tourism planning and management at a property level.

+10.6 - Does the State Party require the use of impact assessments for programmes (e.g. strategic environmental assessments) or development projects (e.g. environmental impact assessments, heritage impact assessments) that may have an impact on the World Heritage property, its buffer zone and the wider setting?

-There is a regulatory framework that requires the use of impact assessments for programmes or development projects which is implemented but it needs improvement.
+There is a regulatory framework that requires the use of impact assessments for programmes or development projects and it is effectively implemented.

-- 10.7 Please list the different assessment methods used.
+10.7 - Please list the different assessment methods used.
 Please provide weblinks to the guidance for the assessment methods.

+No Yos

-In our planning system, always reports on heritage/nature are necessary.
-The EiA is implemented.
-The HIA is used increasingly, but not mandatory. - 10.8 Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?
+10.8 - Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?

-There is a national capacity building strategy in relation to World Heritage conservation, protection and management but there are some deficiencies in its implementation
+There is no national capacity building strategy in relation to World Heritage conservation, protection, presentation and management but capacity building is being done on an ad hoc basis

 10.9 - Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?

-There is capacity at the institutional level to conduct research specifically for World Heritage issues but it could be improved.
+There is effective capacity at the institutional level to conduct research specifically for World Heritage issues.